What Are the Biggest Challenges When Seeking Compensation After a Golf Cart Accident?

 Unlike traditional motor vehicle accidents, golf carts do not always carry auto insurance.
 Coverage may depend on several factors, including whether the cart was designed to travel under 25 miles per hour, whether it was registered for road use, and how the vehicle was being used at the time of the accident.

 Ownership of the golf cart can also affect the claim.
 If the cart belongs to a business, there may be commercial liability insurance available.
-If it is owned by a private individual, homeowners insurance may apply.
+If it is owned by a private individual, homeowners' insurance may apply.
 Determining which policy covers the accident often requires careful investigation.

 How an Experienced Attorney Can Help